conradjohnson/regex-tutorial-m17/gist.md

 https://en.wikipedia.org/wiki/Thompson%27s_construction
 https://en.wikipedia.org/wiki/Ken_Thompson

 Regex has a rich toolset that allows applications and users to match complex patterns in strings of text.
+Once a pattern is matched, programming languages like javascript provide string and logic tools to use with what you DO with that pattern: parse and store data, manipulate the string pattern found, remove from string, etc...

 ## Regex Components